rigdev/docs/docs/getting-started/first-capsule.md

 ```bash
 rig capsule -c nginx-capsule build create --image nginx:latest
 ```
+Note that if you are on an arm chip, you should the arm version of the image, 'arm64v8/nginx:latest'.

 From the command, we should see an output similar to: `Created new build: <build-id>`